 Thanks for you help!

-People of different races and ethnicities may have differing hair care needs.
-For example, people with hair that is tightly coiled, or coarse, may find that shampooing once a week is plenty.
-This is because oils produced by the scalp can't easily migrate from the hair follicle down the curly/coiled strand of hair, so oil build up happens slowly.
+People with different hair textures may have differing hair care needs.
+For example, people with hair that is tightly coiled or coarse may find that shampooing once a week is plenty.
+This is because oils produced by the scalp can't easily migrate from the hair follicle down the curly or coiled strand of hair, so oil build up happens slowly.
 On the other hand, folks with straight, fine hair may notice oil build up sooner and may wash a few times a week or even every day.
-If you are flummoxed by how often to wash, you may want to speak with a stylist who is familiar with your hair type.
-Or, maybe a friend or family member who has great hair and a similar hair type can pass along some tips.
+If you're flummoxed by how often to wash, you may want to speak with a stylist, friend, or family member who is familiar with your hair type.